getsentry/sentry-java/README.rst

 Sentry Versions Supported
 -------------------------
-This client has been tested with Sentry 2.7 and 2.8, and only very briefly.
+This client supports Sentry protocol version 2.0 (which is Sentry >= 2.0)

 TODO
 ----